hufeli/profit-tracker/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file inside `backend` with the following variables:
+3. Create a `.env` file inside `backend` with the following variables (adjust `CLIENT_URL` if your frontend will be served from a different host/port):
    ```bash
    DATABASE_URL=postgres://user:password@localhost:5432/profit_tracker
    JWT_SECRET=some-secret-key